asmaklad/ESP82266-Dojo/README.md

 1. ESP8266 as Client
   * ESP8266 NTP clock
   * ESP8266 consume and parse a JSON web service opendata.ch SwissWeather
-1. ESP8266 as a Web-Server
-  * Control a led with ESP8266 as web server https://electrosome.com/led-control-esp8266-web-server/
-  * As a SoftAP

 1. ESP8266 with the cloud:
-  * Use Blynk to remoe control a led https://electrosome.com/home-automation-esp8266-blynk-app-iot/
+  * Use Blynk to remote control a led https://electrosome.com/home-automation-esp8266-blynk-app-iot/
   * Telegram Bot : https://electrosome.com/led-control-esp8266-telegram-bot/